jshawl/peanut-butter-and-jelly/10-back-and-front-of-front-end/pseudo-selectors/readme.md

 ### In retrospect

 ...you should probably never actually make artwork in CSS.
 As you saw in the SASS lesson, [people *do*](http://www.bypeople.com/50-impressive-css-drawings/), but it's much more just for kicks than for any practical purpose.

+how does the above exercise tie into your lesson?
+Would like to see a softer transition / fleshed out a little more

 ## Pseudo-selectors